How to Hire a Marketing Person: 8 Top Marketing Skills to Look For • Toggl Hire

 7. Paid marketing

-This particular skill is about managing paid digital media and includes channels like Google ads and paid ads on social media.
-Your first marketer will need this skill set to help create a seamless user journey and increase your web traffic quickly (faster than SEO strategies).
+This particular skill involves managing paid digital media campaigns, including channels like Google Ads and paid ads on social media.
+If this is an area you want your company to grow into, you’d want to hire a digital marketer with this skill set to help create a seamless user journey and increase your web traffic quickly (faster than SEO strategies).

 As you’re just finding your way to the market or getting ready for rapid growth, your advertising budget is limited.
 Having a marketer on board who can use pay-per-click ads to validate product messaging, find great-performing keywords, test creatives, and feed the findings back into the ongoing marketing efforts is a competitive advantage.